MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 ```

 >[!NOTE]
 >To use <xref:Microsoft.Identity.Client.ClientApplicationBase.AcquireTokenSilent(System.Collections.Generic.IEnumerable{System.String},Microsoft.Identity.Client.IAccount)> the developer needs to set up a token cache.
-Without a token cache, the interactive prompt will always be shown, even if the user has previously logged in.
+Without a token cache, the interactive prompt will always be shown after the app restarts, even if the user has previously logged in.
 To learn more about setting up a token cache, refer to [Token cache serialization in MSAL.NET](../../how-to/token-cache-serialization.md).

 ## Using brokers